lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 ```
 What's happening here breaks down into a few basic steps.
 First, the `set.seed()` function will help R decide how to generate the numbers in order to **make the outcome reproducible.** This is because of the way computers handle generating "random" numbers.
 The concept can get complicated, but more or less, `set.seed()` is a function you'd want to use for running simulations under controlled conditions in order to make your results reproducible.
 But it's not necessarily a function you'd use when working with real-world data.

 *(Note: even the "123" plugged into the function is arbitrary.
 It's just a common value used with `set.seed()`.
-But "random number generation" is a big concept to talk about - so big that it would derail the rest of our simple exercise.
+But random number generation is a big concept to talk about - so big that it would derail the rest of our simple exercise.
 So we're moving on:)*

 With `sample_size`, we just designate a little box in R's memory for our sample size to sit in.
 Then, `sample` tells R to **grab a sample from our population** using the number we stored in `sample_size`.
 Storing the value this way is optional.
 You could just in plug a "2" instead if you really wanted to.